 - Retails for about $450

-- Vintage-inspired good looks
+- Vintage-inspired looks

 - High-output P-90 (neck) and classic lipstick humbuckers (bridge)

-- Wilkinson tremolo bridge for added versatility
+- Wilkinson tremolo bridge for versatility and stability

 - Maple neck and rosewood fretboard on a semi-hollow body